-The start of the new year is a great time to help your children focus on forming good habits.
+The start of a new year is a great time to help your children focus on forming good habits.

-- I will try hard to clean up my toys by putting them where they belong.
+I will try hard to clean up my toys by putting them where they belong.

-- I will let my parents help me brush my teeth twice a day.
+I will let my parents help me brush my teeth twice a day.

-- I will wash my hands after going to the bathroom and before eating.
+I will wash my hands after going to the bathroom and before eating.

-- I will learn how to help clear the table when I am done eating.
+I will learn how to help clear the table when I am done eating.

-- I will be friendly to all animals.
+I will be friendly to all animals.
 I will learn how to ask the owners if I can pet their animal first.

-- I will do my best to be nice to other kids who need a friend or look sad or lonely.
+I will do my best to be nice to other kids who need a friend or look sad or lonely.

 Kids, 5 to 12 years old

-- I will always wear a helmet when riding a bike, scooter or skateboard.
+I will always wear a helmet when riding a bike, scooter or skateboard.

-friendly to kids who may have a hard time making friends by asking them to join activities such as sports or games.
+friendly to kids who may have a hard time making friends by talking with them and inviting them to join activities.

-- I will tell an adult about bullying that I see or hear about to do what I can to help keep school safe for everyone.
+I will tell an adult about bullying that I see or hear about to do what I can to help keep school safe for everyone.

-- I promise that I'll do my best to follow our
+I promise that I'll do my best to follow our

 Kids, 13 years old and older

-- I will try to eat two servings of fruit and two servings of vegetables every day.
+I will try to eat two servings of fruit and two servings of vegetables every day.
 I will drink

 I will do my best to take care of my body through fun physical activity and eating the right types and amounts of foods.

-- I will do what I can to help out in my community.
+I will do what I can to help out in my community.
 I will give some of my time to help others, working with community groups or others that help people in need.
 These activities will make me feel better about myself and my community.

-- When I feel angry or stressed out, I will take a break and find helpful ways to deal with the stress, such as exercising, reading, writing in a journal or talking about my problem with a parent or friend.
+When I feel angry or stressed out, I will take a break and find helpful ways to deal with the stress, such as exercising, reading, writing in a journal or talking about my problem with a parent or friend.

-- When faced with a difficult decision, I will talk about my choices with an adult whom I can trust.
+When faced with a difficult decision, I will talk about my choices with an adult whom I can trust.

-- When I notice my friends are struggling, being bullied or making risky choices, I will look for a trusted adultso that we can attempt to find a way to help.
+When I notice my friends are struggling, being bullied or making risky choices, I will look for a trusted adult so that we can attempt to find a way to help.

-- I will be careful about whom I choose to date.
+I will be careful about whom I choose to date.
 I will treat the other person with respect and not force them to do something they do not want to do.
 I will not use violence.
 I will expect to be treated the same way in return.

-- I will resist peer pressure to try tobacco-cigarettes, drugs, or alcohol.
+I will resist peer pressure to try tobacco-cigarettes, drugs, or alcohol.
 I will also avoid the use of e-cigarettes.

 I agree not to use a cell phone or text message while driving and to always use a seat belt.